-Over time however, I realized in that type of setting where client load and numbers rule, I couldn't provide the type of care that truly transformed health and wellness.
+Over time however, I realized in that type of setting where client load and numbers rule, I couldn't provide the type and quality of care they needed.
 I wanted to be able to provide more intensive, diverse and holistic nutrition services than a large medical center could allow.
 Plus, I had recently started a blog that was starting to become profitable and nurtured my creative side.
 I wanted to what I could make out of it.
-Over the course of two weeks, I learned of a change at work that was going to set me back career-wise and make it hard for me to help my clients, Scott got a promotion, and I stumbled upon an office I could afford.
+Then, over the course of two weeks, I learned of a change at work that was going to set me back career-wise and make it hard for me to help my clients, Scott got a promotion, and I stumbled upon an office I could afford.

 All signs were pointing for me to move on.
 So, without much planning or foresight, I left to start my business.